Baker–Miller pink: History

-Additional Studies
+Follow-up studies

 Results of a controlled study by James E. Gilliam and David Unruh conflicted with Baker–Miller Pink's purported effect of lowering heart rate and strength.
-While the results of Schauss's study at the Naval correctional facility in Seattle showed that Baker–Miller pink had positive and calming effect on prisoners; when the same pink was employed at the main jail in Santa Clara County, California, the prison incident rate increased and even peaked compared to pre-pink months, despite a small decrease in the first month.
+While the results of Schauss' study at the Naval correctional facility in Seattle showed that Baker–Miller pink had positive and calming effect on prisoners, when the same pink was employed at the main jail in Santa Clara County, California, the prison incident rate increased and even peaked compared to pre-pink months, despite a small decrease in the first month.
 Jail commander Lieut.
 Paul Becker found that the bright pink color calmed inmates after 15 minutes but had a reverse effect after 20 minutes.
-Some researchers believe that the symbolism of the femininity of pink would be a bias in the results of Schauss's studies, citing the over-representation of male prisoners in the participants.
+Some researchers believed the association of pink with femininity would be a bias in the results of Schauss' studies, citing the over-representation of male prisoners in the participants.

 In 1987, Pamela Profusek and David Rainey of John Carroll University conducted a study observing if subjects would respond differently in a room painted red versus Baker-Miller Pink.
-Seven male and 39 female students were assigned to the two colored rooms, where they were tested for anxiety level, grip strength with a hand dyanometer, and motor precision with the game "Operation."
-While there weren't significant differences among grip strength and motor precision, Profusek and Rainey found that participants in the pink room reported lower state-anxiety scores.
+Seven male and 39 female students were assigned to the two rooms, where they were tested for anxiety level, grip strength with a hand dynamometer, and motor precision with the board game Operation.
+While there were no significant differences among grip strength and motor precision, Profusek and Rainey found that participants in the pink room reported lower state-anxiety scores.

+In 2014, Oliver Genschow and a team of psychologists at Ghent University wanted to re-test Schauss' hypothesis.
+59 male prisoners who violated prison policies were randomly placed in pink or gray rooms.
+Officers were provided an aggression scale to examine behavior upon arrival and after three days.
+For both rooms, the prisoners showed reduced aggression after three days, but there were no differences based on room color.

+Drunk Tank Pink

+Adam Alter, NYU Assistant Professor of Marketing, published Drunk Tank Pink: And Other Unexpected Forces That Shape How We Feel, Think, and Behave examining how people are influenced by their environments, including the color of a room or how someone's name sounds.
+The book includes facts, anecdotes, and experiments providing explanations behind human behaviors and thoughts.
+Alter refers to Baker-Miller Pink, suggesting that a combination of physiological responses–the way pink interacts with our eyes–and societal associations with pink, like femininity, impacts behavior.